sonibla/MicroW/digital/STM32F429ZI Source codes/README.md

 ### ADC

-Like most modern VoIP communication products, MicroW samples at 16kHz.
+Like most modern VoIP communication products, MicroW samples at 12kHz.
 This frequency is controlled by a timer, the duration of an ADC conversion is is negligible compared to the sampling period.

-A sampling rate of 16MHz is enough to record voice because barely no one speaks above 8kHz.
+A sampling rate of 12kHz is enough to record voice because barely no one speaks above 6kHz.
-However, MicroW won't be able to record good quality music, because humans can hear sound up to 20kHz.
+However, MicroW won't be able to record good quality music, because humans can hear sound up to 20kHz (to record good quality  music, MicroW should sample at at least 40kHz).
 MicroW only need one ADC peripheral to sample voice because it uses mono sound.

 To control the sampling frequency, at every rising edge of the timer ```HAL_ADC_Start_IT()``` is called, which will start a regular conversion and generate a callback when it's finished.